 In a large wok or 7-inch frying pan on medium-high heat, add oil.
 Once oil is hot.
 Pour in omelette into your hot pan and evenly spread out shrimp and other ingredients if needed.
 Try not to move the omelette around so it can form a crust.

-Note: if you want to make small egg patties, scoop about 1 cup egg mixture to fry.
-Fry the smaller egg patties until they're golden brown on each side.
-Repeat this process for the remaining egg mixture.
+Note: if you want to make smaller egg patties, scoop a smaller amount of the egg mixture into the pan and fry until golden brown on each side.

 Fry omelette on the first side for 3 minutes until golden brown and crispy.
 Flip over and fry on the other side for 2 mins, until golden and crispy.
 Remove and transfer omelet to serving plate.